agaveplatform/agave-togo/README.md

 ```
 $ tenants-init
 Please select a tenant from the following list:
-[0] agave.prod
+[0] sandbox
 Your choice [3]: 0
-You are now configured to interact with the APIs at https://public.agaveapi.co/
+You are now configured to interact with the APIs at https://sandbox.agaveplatform.org/

 $ clients-create -N "agave_client" -C "https://localhost:9000/auth/" -S
 API username : yourusername